 Dan Neuteboom pruning a mature tree

-Rejuvenating old and abandoned orchards
+Rejuvenating old and abandoned trees

 Norfolk, Suffolk & Essex (East Anglia)